MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

 In this post, we're going to deploy an Azure Storage Account to Azure using Microsoft's [Visual Studio Team Services][vsts] (VSTS).

-The code for the storage account is available on my [GitHub][Github], it consists of two ARM templates:
+The code for the storage account is available on in my [GitHub][Github] account, it consists of two ARM templates:
 - azuredeploy.json - the template containing details of the resource (storage account in this example)
 - azuredeployparameters.json - this file is used to override the parameters in the template file to allow us to reuse it in different scenarios / projects